 Breaking down the Amazon vision statement

-Amazon vision statement is an extension of its mission as “to be Earth’s most customer-centric company, where customers can find and discover anything they might want to buy online, and endeavors to offer its customers the lowest possible prices.”
+To be Earth’s most customer-centric company, where customers can find and discover anything they might want to buy online, and endeavors to offer its customers the lowest possible prices.

 But this is Day 1 for the Internet and, if we execute well, for Amazon.com.
 Today, online commerce saves customers money and precious time.
 Tomorrow, through personalization, online commerce will accelerate the very process of discovery.
 Amazon.com uses the Internet to create real value for its customers and, by doing so, hopes to create an enduring franchise, even in established and large markets.

 At the time, Amazon focused on the following:

 It all starts from there.
 In 2016 Jeff Bezos highlighted a few core values that made up Amazon‘s culture:

 - Customer obsession.